-The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2021 do not have an impact on the Company's financial statements.

-Other than the early adoption of AASB 1060, as detailed in Note 2.1, the Company has not early adopted any standards, interpretations or amendments that has been issued but is not yet effective.
+The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2022 do not have an impact on the Company's financial statements.
+The Company has not early adopted any standards, interpretations or amendments that has been issued but is not yet effective.
 The Company intends to adopt the new or amended standards or interpretations when they become effective.